ibm-cloud-docs/cephaas/host_mapping_about.md

 * Mapping of the same volume to multiple RHEL hosts is not supported.

 * In order for multiple ESXi hosts to be able to access the same volume, they must be part of the same VMWare cluster.

+* A host will not be able to discover any volumes if it is not mapped to any of the volumes.
+However, the host will be able to discover all volumes even if it is mapped to a single volume.

 ## Configuring NVMe-oF initiators